vmware-tanzu/pinniped/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Tell us about a problem you are experiencing
+about: Explain a problem you are experiencing
 title: ''
 labels: ''
 assignees: ''